Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

-This third course in a three-semester calculus sequence offers an enriched experience for highly motivated students.
+This third course in a three-semester calculus sequence offers an enriched experience for students.
 It covers vectors in the plane and three-dimensional space, quadratic surfaces, vector-valued functions, functions of several variables, partial differentiation and multiple integration, vector fields, and line integrals.
 The course is designed for mathematics, science, and engineering majors and for students interested in a thorough analysis of concepts, proofs of main results, and connections with other disciplines, particularly probability, physics, and economics.
 UC CREDIT LIMITATION: Credit for MATH 260 or MATH 260H.
 C-ID MATH-230.

 MATH 265: Differential Equations